NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

    # module switch intel intel/11.1.080

-**Notes:** When unloading modules, only unload those that you have loaded.
+**Note:** When unloading modules, only unload those that you have loaded.
 The others are done automatically from master   modules.-  Modules is a work in progress, and we will be improving their uses and making which modules you load more clear.

 Using Math Libraries